the-vegetarian-vampire/Smart-Contract-Resources/README.md

 -----

 ## Audits
-`What is an Audit?` - security focused code review; looking for reentrancy attacks, vulnerabilities, etc; it is a best effort endeavor, not a guarantee
+`What is an audit?` - security focused code review; looking for vulnerabilities; it is a best effort endeavor, not a guarantee

 5 Solidity Code Smells: https://medium.com/coinmonks/5-solidity-code-smells-87bb2f259dde
 `Andy Li` Auditor Road Map - https://youtu.be/-469Gcye-ZE